anyscale/llm-router/README.md

 2. **Response Quality Rating**: We'll quantify the quality of an LLM response on a scale of 1 to 5 stars, with higher scores indicating better quality.
 For simplicity, we'll assume that GPT-4 always achieves a 5-star rating, so it serves as a reference for Mixtral-8x7B.
 3. **LLM Router Model**: We'll finetune a Llama3-8B model as our LLM router and leverage Anyscale's powerful API.
 Our research (see our [arXiv paper](put link to arxiv paper)) shows that this model offers superior routing performance compared to smaller architectures.

-1. **Model Choices**: We’ll use GPT-4 as an example of a closed LLM and Mixtral-8x7B as the OSS LLM, so our LLM router will route between these two models.
-2. **Response Quality Rating**: We'll quantify the quality of an LLM response on a scale of 1 to 5 stars, with higher scores indicating better quality.
-For simplicity, we'll assume that GPT-4 always achieves a 5-star rating, so it serves as a reference for Mixtral-8x7B.
-3. **LLM Router Model**: We'll finetune a Llama3-8B model as our LLM router and leverage Anyscale's powerful API.
-Our research (see our [arXiv paper](put link to arxiv paper)) shows that this model offers superior routing performance compared to smaller architectures, especially when high-quality labeled data is available.

 More concretely, the objective of an LLM router is to direct "simple" queries to Mixtral-8x7B, thereby maintaining high overall response quality (e.g., an average score of 4.8/5) while significantly reducing costs (e.g., by 50%).